- Xiangyu Wang, Curtin University

 - Shih-Chung "Jessy" Kang, National Taiwan University

-VIE is pleased to announce its first “Star Reviewers”.
-All reviewers involved in peer review of manuscripts submitted to VIE from November 2012 to June 2013 were considered for this distinction.
+VIE is pleased to announce its second “Star Reviewers”.
+All reviewers involved in peer review of manuscripts submitted to VIE from July 2013 to June 2014 were considered for this distinction.
 The editors in the VIE office ranked candidates in three dimensions: Response and turn-over time, Reviewer comments, and Job completeness.
-On the basis of these criteria, two reviewers were chosen as Star Reviewers.
+On the basis of these criteria, three reviewers were chosen as Star Reviewers:

 Their contributions to the overall quality of the research, scholarship, and impact of VIE are appreciated by our authors and readers alike.

 Aims & scope

 Visualization in Engineering publishes original research results regarding visualization paradigms, models, technologies, and applications that contribute significantly to the advancement of engineering in all branches, including medical, biological, civil, architectural, mechanical, manufacturing, industrial, aerospace, and meteorological engineering and beyond.
 The journal solicits research papers with particular emphasis on essential research problems, innovative solutions, and rigorous validations.
 All submitted articles should explicitly include these three main elements.
 The journal publishes content in the form of research articles, review papers, technical notes, and case studies.

 These original papers typically:

 • report the latest progress in the engineering discipline with regard to applying visualization methods

 • are relevant to visualization and help to provide a scientific basis by which decision-making in engineering becomes more reliable, spontaneous, and creative